 - Volunteer to Be a Greeter/Usher

-I’m not an introvert, but I don’t necessarily enjoy walking up to strangers with my hand stuck out and the words, “hi, I’m John,” on my lips.
+Technically, if I believed in such things, I’m an introvert.
+I don’t necessarily enjoy walking up to strangers with my hand stuck out and the words, “hi, I’m John,” on my lips.
 Being a greeter forced me to do just that.
 Breaking that introductory ice has proven to be a great way to begin the process of building relationships with those of my church family whom I’m not naturally drawn to.

 - Pray Through Your Church’s Membership Directory

 We should all be doing this anyway.
 For one thing, this will help you remember names.
-For another, it should almost force you to get to know people in order to better pray for them; unless, that is, you’re ok with praying the same thing for multiple people.
+For another, it will force you to get to know people better.
+In order to better pray for them, you’ll need to begin the process of building a relationship with them, finding out their struggles and victories; unless, that is, you’re ok with praying the same thing for multiple people.
 Most importantly, we’re commanded to pray for each other in passages like Ephesians 6:18 and James 5:16.

 - Be Aware That Your Friendly Circle of Friends May Not Appear So Friendly to Others